UPDATED: 16 OCTOBER 2017

 But Moneysupermarket.com reports that insurers are getting more stringent with claims in recent times in an effort to save money as claims have increased.
 It’s the policy wordings that leave room for interpretation that cause trouble for claimants.

 If you are stuck in a dispute with your insurer, contact the Financial Ombudsman.
 They will deal with your claim.
-Last year they handled around 2,300 claims and found in the claimant’s favour in 25 per cent of cases.
+Annually they handle around 2,300 claims and found in the claimant’s favour in 25 per cent of cases.

 29 The UK’s top insurers for claims payouts and customer service